Ouranosinc/Magpie/docs/permissions.rst

 Also, when combined with the |perm_access|_ component, the |perm_scope|_ modifier can provide advanced control over granted or denied access.

-As a general rule of thumb, all :term:`Permission` are resolved such that more restrictive access applied *closer* to the actual :term:`Resource` for the targeted :term:`User` will have priority, both in terms of inheritance by tree hierarchy and by :term:`Group` memberships.
+As a general rule of thumb, all :term:`Permissions <Permission>` are resolved such that more restrictive access applied *closer* to the actual :term:`Resource` for the targeted :term:`User` will have priority, both in terms of inheritance by tree hierarchy and by :term:`Group` memberships.

 .. seealso::
     - |perm_example_modifiers|_